 CU: Mouse grasping the grid with its forepaws.

-Now, pull the mouse away from the grid so that its grasp is broken.
 The highest force applied to the grid will be shown on the transducer’s display, which can be either manually or automatically recorded.

 CU: Talent pulls the mouse’s tail until the mouse lets go of the grid, then this is repeated twice more for a total of three pulls in a row.
 (Videographer: Do a couple of takes as this will be reused.
 In addition to multiple takes of this shot, you may also want to shoot 2.4.1 at this time (or designate one of these takes to be 2.4.1)) (Video Editor: Cut this shot so that only one pull and one letting go by the mouse are shown)